junlabucsd/agarpad_processing/README.md

 * Saving one mask and one cropped tiff image for every cell might take a lot of disk space.
 It is possible to not write any of those by passing the `--lean` optional argument.
 In that case, the the cell dictionary in JSON format is the only output.

 ##  Data analysis
 The script `analysis.py` allows one to visualize some information from the segmented cells.
-For example, dimension distributions are useful.
-One may also first run the above analysis with a restrained number of FOVs, control attributes such as cell width, aspect ratio, box filling fraction, and adjust accordingly the segmentation parameters before running on the segmentation on all FOVs and all channels.
+For example, dimensions distributions are useful.
+One may also first run the above analysis with a restrained number of FOVs, control attributes such as cell width, aspect ratio, box filling fraction, and adjust accordingly the segmentation parameters before running the segmentation on all FOVs and all channels.

 Using the parameter file provided as template:
 ```